SangramParit/Basics-/README.md

 # Basics-
 This is for learn basics of git and github.
 <br>
-Author :- Sangram Parit(Data Science).git
+Author :- Sangram Parit(Data Science).